entdec/facio/README.md

 SimpleService.perform_later(message: Message.find(1))
 ```
 In this case, once the service is done, you should see the Message's text being reversed.

+Services are subclasses of ActiveJob::Base, which basically gives you things like concurrency control and retry logic.

 ### Context